-Integrated Consultants, Inc., supports the National Academy of Forensic Engineers, who offers our services to the Federal Courts for independent scientific and engineering analysis and process reconstruction.
+Integrated Consultants, Inc. supports the National Academy of Forensic Engineers, who offer our services to the Federal Courts for independent scientific and engineering analysis and process reconstruction.
 Our services have also been useful for Attorneys, Insurance Companies, small and large businesses.

 The industrial freezer building, shown above, utilizes a sub-floor heating system in order to eliminate frost heaving.
 The system experienced start-up period failure.
 We analyzed the viability of the sub-floor heating arrangement with a finite temperature computer model within an adiabatic domain.

 A real time temperature model was developed from applying the summation equations on a defined domain shown.

 Variables such as soil moisture and heating fluid temperature were plotted vs. distance from source to geometric center.
 Resulting in comparative specific two dimensional plots at specific conditions, and composite domain results.

 Computer-generated real-time temperature profiles were obtained by end point temperatures and a finite temperature model.
 This information was entered as original legal data.

 Integrated Consultants, Inc. specializes in unique technical processes and forensic engineering services to Government and Industry.
 Our technical breadth is applied in the illustration design and analysis of the 911 Case Study Flight 77 parametric model video.
 One of our staff design engineer animators prepared the illustration to highlight the resolution of fact that can be brought to a forensic analysis within a SolidWORKS medium.
 Then utilizing multiple finite element analysis techniques apply Newtonian Physics based forces to virtual solids and record the scientific results in a sequential video format.